 -

 Gary will deliver a masterclass on business flexibility from multiple perspectives.
-First and foremost, as the visionary who has led the Consumer Electronic Show to continuous unparalleled growth.
+First and foremost, as the visionary who has led the Consumer Electronics Show to continuous unparalleled growth.
 And, as a close observer of the technology CEOs who lead CTA and increasingly other sectors of society.

 -